audeering/audinterface/docs/usage.rst

-The basic idea of :mod:`audinterface` is to provide easy and standardized interfaces to apply a machine learning model, or other digital signal processing algorithms (DSP) to audio files.
+The basic idea of :mod:`audinterface` is to provide easy and standardized interfaces to apply a machine learning model, or other digital signal processing algorithms to audio files.
 The only prerequisite is
 the algorithm provides a callable